Nations with Mineral Reserves needed for Energy Transition

 Context:

-The global energy system is currently dominated by fossil fuels, but the transition to a low-carbon economy will require a shift towards minerals essential for renewable technologies like solar, wind, nuclear power, and more.
+The global renewable energy system is currently dominated by fossil fuels, but the transition to a low-carbon economy will require a shift towards minerals essential for renewable technologies like solar, wind, nuclear power, and more.

 Breakdown